Adrian Geigle

 Packing list

-Racket, balls (just in case), change of shirt, water bottle, snacks, towel.
+Racket, change of shirt, water bottle, snacks, towel.
 Don't forget an overgrip — you'll sweat more than you think.
+No need to bring balls, the organiser provides them.

 Getting there